Lower School Curriculum

 Reading is one of the keys to success in school and life.
 The homeroom teacher focuses on the reading level of each student to build a reading program that will challenge them appropriately and excite them to become life-long readers.
 We use a variety of means to learn what kinds of books will interest each child and at what level is just right.
 Through both conversation and the choices students make in their free reading to regular assessments around fluency, expression and comprehension will help us fine-tune the kinds of literature that will stretch each child’s mind.
 Students are exposed to fiction, non-fiction and poetry and a range of genres and authors.
 In addition, we teach the basic academic skills about character, setting and plot.
 Improving comprehension, learning how to summarize, inferring meaning, decoding unfamiliar words and making personal, global and text connections help to create a firm base for future growth and development of each child’s reading foundation.

-The Grade 5 reading program focuses on building essential comprehension skills while keeping students engaged in a variety of texts.
+The fifth grade reading program focuses on building essential comprehension skills while keeping students engaged in a variety of texts.
 Students read a range of literature, both as a class, in small groups and independently.
 We utilize the Reader's Workshop method, which blends whole group mini-lessons, small needs-based groups, and individual conferring to guide students through the application of seven basic comprehension strategies.

 Second grade science is a time for exploration and creativity.
 Students study innovation; they create their own inventions and they assemble and program robots.
 Robotics features strongly in the second grade science curriculum.
 Within the biological sciences, second grade students raise Monarch butterflies in early spring.

-Third grade Science is a hands-on lab science where students investigate, explore and learn about the three branches of science.
-This course meets twice a week and examines Life, Physical and Earth Science.
+Third grade science is a hands-on lab science where students investigate, explore and learn about the three branches of science.
+This course examines life, physical and earth science.
 Through observation, data recording and experiments, the central themes to the year are living things in our environment, understanding the earth’s surface and how we can protect its resources, understanding matter and mixtures and how they change and, finally, energy.

-Fourth grade Science is a hands-on lab science where students investigate, explore and learn about the natural world.
-This course meets three times a week and examines Earth, Life and Physical sciences.
+Fourth grade science is a hands-on lab science where students investigate, explore and learn about the natural world.
+This course examines earth, life and physical sciences.
 Through observation, data recording and experiments, the central themes to the year include watersheds – a critical catalyst to life on our planet electricity - natural resources and marine life of Long Island and electricity.

-The Life, Physical and Earth Sciences studied in a lab-based setting, are the three areas of study in our Upper School Science Program.
-We unite theory with practical applications through field trips to natural outdoor settings on our nearby coastline, and Long Island’s regional science centers.
+In fifth grade, we unite theory with practical applications through field trips to natural outdoor settings on our nearby coastline and Long Island’s regional science centers.
 The scientific process forms the backbone for our laboratory work, and lab reports are the culmination of the students’ research and hands-on studies.
 Basic academic skills, such as note-taking, proper lab report writing, discussion and collaboration, are reinforced throughout the year.
-The fifth grade studies all three scientific disciplines: Life, Earth and Physical.
+The fifth grade studies all three scientific disciplines: life, earth and physical.

 Child development tells us that children at this stage in their growth are beginning to understand that they are not just an individual in this world but a contributing member of a group of people.
 Parallel plan continues, but it is less and less a part of what they are naturally inclined towards.
 There are myriad lessons learned as children become cognizant of and a valuable member of partnerships and group work.
 This is why the theme of third grade social studies focuses on Community.
 What role do people play?
 What role should each member play?
 What examples exist in our school and local regions?
 Beyond our localities, the third grade will learn about the fifty states as well where we are in the global community.